How Long Does it Take to Become a Pilot with AeroGuard?

 You might be wondering why we even mention hours, after all we said it’ll be two years.
 Well, that’s two years to become an airline pilot.
 As it turns out, there are numerous levels to this whole piloting thing.
 Under Part 61, If you’re looking to get your sport pilot certificate you can do that in only 20 hours of flight time.
 A recreational pilot cert will take 30 hours of flight time.
 To become a private pilot, 40 flight hours are required.

-Before you try and jump in the cockpit and become a pilot in a week, remember that for every hour of flight time you’ll be studying, doing simulations and other groundwork.
-Once you have completed the 1500 hours of flying you are able to begin working for an airline making a salary and receiving benefits.
+Before you try and jump in the cockpit and become a pilot in a week, remember that for every hour of flight time, you’ll be studying, doing simulations and other groundwork.
+Once you have completed the 1500 hours of flying, you’re able to begin working for an airline, making a salary and receiving benefits.

-As you progress from classroom to simulator, flying to teaching someone yourself, and mastering meanuvers, AeroGuard is with you the whole way to support you in becoming the best pilot you can be, wherever your career takes you.
+As you progress from classroom to simulator, flying to teaching someone yourself and mastering maneuvers, AeroGuard is with you the whole way to support you in becoming the best pilot you can be.
 Ready to start your career today?
 Reach out, and let’s take the first step together!